telerik/fiddler-everywhere-docs/knowledge-base/using-ar-predefined-actions.md

 #### Description

-The [Rules Builder]({%slug rules-general%}) is one of the most powerful debugging functionalities that Fiddler Everywhere provides.
-The main idea behind the Rules Builder is to provide a set of rules (based on match rules and actions) that quickly mock a server response and behavior without going through the trouble of modifying the server.
+The [Rules tab]({%slug rules-general%}) is one of the most powerful debugging functionalities that Fiddler Everywhere provides.
+The main idea behind the Rules tab is to provide a set of rules (based on match rules and actions) that quickly mock a server response and behavior without going through the trouble of modifying the server.
 Within seconds, you could execute many complex and different rules and test your site against multiple scenarios.

 This article lists in detail each of the predefined actions available in the **Actions** drop-down as DAT files.
-We also explain how to customize the Rules Builder by adding a [Custom DAT file](#custom-dat-file) or a [Custom HTTP Response](#custom-http-response).
+We also explain how to customize a rule by adding a [Custom DAT file](#custom-dat-file) or a [Custom HTTP Response](#custom-http-response).

-## Predefined Actions in Rules Builder
+## Predefined Actions in Rule Builder

 The Actions drop-down menu provides several options named *XXX.dat* where *XXX* is a descriptive name of the response.
 The content of each predefined DAT file is listed below.